roman-milk/roman-milk.github.io/teacher-teacher.md

  Jack only had one more task to complete.
 He looked at the time and realized that he would have to pick up the pace.
 He needed to have everything finished by 3:30.
 That way she could get back to school by 4:00.
 Jack released her legs and rolled Dawn over on her stomach.
 Once in position he let her legs fall over the edge of the table.
 He then placed a strap around her body to hold her in place.
 His next task was to tattoo a tramp stamp on her lower back.
 The design was fairly intricate with the word SLAVE prominently displayed.
 Once he was finished, any time she wore anything that showed her back it would be prominently displayed.

  About an hour and a half later just as he was finishing, Dawn started to stir.
 She started to move a bit but Jack smacked her ass and told her to not move.
 Dawn's mind was clearing and she realized what was happening.
 She started sobbing and tears ran down her cheeks.
 A few minutes later Jack released her and helped her up.
 It took a minute or so before her legs were functioning again when she saw her body in the large mirror mounted to the wall.
 The first thing she noticed was the tattoo right above her cunt.
 She gasped and almost collapsed but Jack caught her.
 As her hand came up to her face she saw the slave bracelet.
 She looked into the mirror and saw the remaining chains.
 Her mind went blank; she didn't realize the ramifications of everything she saw.
 Jack slowly turned her around and held a hand-held mirror so she could see the tramp stamp above her ass.
 Her mind finally grasped it all and she started to cry hysterically.
-Report_Story #5